FeynGrav 4.0: Introduction

 First and foremost, we improve the Feynman rules for general relativity and quadratic gravity by employing the BRST formalism \cite{Becchi:1974md,Becchi:1974xu,Becchi:1975nq,Tyutin:1975qk,Faddeev:1967fc,Faddeev:1973zb}.
 In previous publications, we used the BRST formalism for general relativity \cite{Latosh:2023zsi}, but employed the Faddeev-Popov prescription for quadratic gravity \cite{Latosh:2024lhl}.
 On the practical level, both approaches are supposed to produce the same result, but the BRST formalism shows the underlying structure of the theory.
 We investigate the structure of the BRST complex and show that one can separate the gauge transformations associated with the true gauge redundancy of the gravitational field from transformations related to the freedom to choose a reference frame.
 We employed the standard perturbative expansion about a generic background spacetime.
-The separation of a background geometry allowed us to separate transformations associated with the change of coordinates on the background spacetime and the gauge transformations of the propagating metric perturbations.
-Such a separation naturally established certain constraints on the form of the gauge fixing term, which result in a significantly simpler structure of the interaction rules.
-With the specified form of the gauge fixing term, the theory admits a single vertex describing coupling between the ghosts and gravitons.
+Separating a background geometry allowed us to distinguish the transformations associated with changes of coordinates in the background spacetime from the gauge transformations of the propagating metric perturbations.
+Such a separation naturally imposes constraints on the form of the gauge fixing term, leading to a significantly simpler structure of the interaction rules.
+With the specified gauge fixing term, the theory admits a single vertex describing the coupling between ghosts and gravitons.
 At the same time, vertices describing couplings between gravitons remain unaffected by the gauge fixing term.
-The structure of Faddeev-Popov sector is in stark contrast with that obtained in previous publications, where ghosts admit an infinite number of interaction vertices.
+The structure of the Faddeev-Popov sector is in stark contrast with that obtained in previous publications, where ghosts admit an infinite number of interaction vertices.

 We implemented the discussed BRST construction in general relativity and quadratic gravity.
-For the quadratic gravity, we also address the higher derivative gauge fixing term.
+For quadratic gravity, we also address the higher derivative gauge fixing term.
 Such a gauge fixing term is widely used and found to be crucial for understanding the underlying structure of the theory \cite{Asorey:1996hz,Modesto:2017hzl}.